Retail Network Management: Better CX, Safer Business Ops

 - Most retailers have embraced the concept of enhancing the customer experience.
 79.1% of retailers are using social media and digital marketing, and 68% offer smartphone apps to enhance the customer experience.

 Digital retail will continue to boom, while physical retailers must figure out how to take advantage of the nuances of the in-person shopping experience.
-In either case, it requires an investment in new and improved retail network technologies, including wireless and data analytics tools.
+In either case, it requires an investment in new and improved retail network management technologies, including wireless and data analytics tools.

 Today, it’s not only point of sale systems that are network connected in the case of physical stores.
 In grocery stores, for instance, it’s common to find network connected equipment that allows remote monitoring of refrigerator and freezer units.
 Or, for example, if you were to visit the local deli and ask for a pound of turkey, the cashier might enter a SKU number, which travels from the inventory into the data center over the network, and then sends back the new prices for that particular day.
 There are also examples such as Home Depot where you can look up the items you’re in search of from your phone while shopping to find out the aisle and bay number.
 These are only a handful of digital conveniences being offered by retailers with increasing frequency.